Ambassador

 One or two heads around the bar turned our way.
 "I thought we agreed we weren't going to do this," I told him.
 I'd made Jane and Cuong agree to silence before we left the car.
 "Are we going to have to leave?"

 "Well," I suggested tightly, "let's move to a booth then, shall we?"
 On the screen, the subject went to riots in what looked like a Chinese city: the central government there was losing its grip.
-The Ambassador's arrival had touched off a global tsunami of unpredictable behavior.
+The Ambassador's arrival had touched off a global wave of unpredictable behavior.
 New religions were popping up: "if god made us in our image, who made the ambassador?"
 Strikes and shortages were rampant as people walked off the job after reconsidering their lives.
-The handful of wars previously in progress had stopped as the futility of slaughtering other humans over resources or grudges or the whim of some strongman had finally gotten through to people.
-And no one seemed to be buying luxury goods because signaling status through material things suddenly seemed embarrassing.
-The general population was reacting badly enough, but who knew what baggage the day-drinkers around this place might be carrying.
+The handful of wars on the go had stopped as the futility of slaughtering other humans over resources or grudges or the whim of some billionaire had finally gotten through to people.
+And no one seemed to be buying luxury goods, supposedly because signaling status through material things suddenly seemed embarrassing.
+Everything was quiet in this resto-pub, but who knew what baggage the day-drinkers about the place might be carrying.

-The waitress gestured with her palm held up.
-"Is it true that the thing eats squirrels?" she asked hesitantly, her nose scrunched as if she wasn't sure she wanted to know.
+The waitress asked, "Is it true that the thing eats squirrels?" she asked hesitantly, her nose scrunched as if she wasn't sure she wanted to know.

 "Live squirrels.
 Yes," mocked Jane.
 "Sometimes.
 But it prefers chickens."

-The waitress made a face.
-Jane sneered at the woman's discomfort.
+When the waitress made a face, Jane sneered at the woman's discomfort.